atishay/atishay.github.io/content/blog/11-deep-3/index.md

 There is one more term that I would like to introduce.
 Now images come in all shape and sizes.
 It might happen that outliers(one weird test image) throw the equation in a weird direction.
 What we want is a slow and gradual learning so that we get to the conclusion that most images follow.
 We might not get to 100% accuracy but we will not be jumping around forever.
 And we can stop when we do not get better results any more.
 Therefore we multiply the loss with a number called the **learning rate** before we go onto modify our variables.
 And to get the best results we decrease the learning rate over time.
 Because closer to the results we do not want to lose the accuracy that was gained by so many images earlier.

 ## Over Fitting
 There will be one problem we have to deal with and that is over-fitting.
-With 3 billion variables, these is a possibility to tie in too tightly to the known cases.
+With 3 billion variables, there is a possibility to tie in too tightly to the known cases.
 Eg if image 1 then this else that kind of solutions.
 We won't notice it but somewhere that might happen.
 The solution to this is to reduce the number of variables or force using different variables each time.
 No need to think too much about this, just wanted to introduce the term.
 We will talk about solutions when we get to more complicated networks.

 ## Generalization